fanglingsu/vimb/man.md

 history-max-items (int)
 : Maximum number of unique items stored in search-, command or URI history.
 If history-max-items is set to 0, the history file will not be changed.
+  This setting has no effect if option `--incognito` is set.

 home-page (string)
 : Homepage that vimb opens if started without a URI.